RayBenefield/dev-xp/worklog.md

 # Worklog

+## #85, #86

+Did several bits of cleaning up.
+Refactored out the commands into their own packages.
+Started cleaning up the styling system in general and then started working on creating a pretty style for `check-packages`.
+Coming along alright.
+:) Time for Python work now...
+10 hours of it...
+AHHHH!!!

 ## #82, #83, #84

 So this morning was a TON of dog fooding.
 I started to really use